 What if I don’t have a stand mixer for the no-churn ice cream or marshmallow fluff?

-A hand mixer will work perfectly fine for this recipe.
-I would be remiss, however, if I did not mention two thing to consider:
+A hand mixer will work perfectly fine for this no-churn s’mores ice cream recipe.
+I would be remiss, however, if I did not mention two things to consider:

 1. It will take longer as a hand mixer’s speed and power are less than a stand mixer.